 - Mixed protein foods can be a problem for dogs with food allergies

-About: Wellness Core Wholesome Grains features the quinoa you’re looking for along with healthy fats for skin and coat health and glucosamine and chondroitin for joint support.
+About: Wellness Core Wholesome Grains features the quinoa you’re looking for, along with healthy fats for skin and coat health and glucosamine and chondroitin for joint support at a decent price.
 The food is also packed with nutrient-dense produce, including spinach, blueberries, and carrots.